Boreas09/alexandria-docs/src/alexandria_data_structures/alexandria_data_structures-vec-VecTrait.md

 ### push

 Pushes a new item to the vec.

+#### Arguments

-Parameters * self The vec instance. * value The value to push onto the vec.
+- self The vec instance.
+- value The value to push onto the vec.

 Fully qualified path: `alexandria_data_structures::vec::VecTrait::push`